 Note - Make all connections with the power turned off to avoid risk of permanent damage to the circuit boards.

-If an external data loop is required, the main panel will need an RS485 INTERFACE BOARD or a FIBRE OPTIC INTERFACE BOARD fitted to the main panel Connector Board.
+If an external data loop is required, the main panel will need an RS485, a FIBRE OPTIC or a TCP/IP INTERFACE BOARD fitted to the main panel Connector Board.

-J-NET-RS485-INT
+J-NET-CON